rustydomino/shutupmac/Packages/notilog/architecture.md

 When `--no-logging` is active, the database is not opened, no session is written, and prior active state is not loaded.

+Persistence is coordinated by reusable core types rather than the CLI watch loop:

+- `NotificationEventPersistenceCoordinator` applies redaction and optionally inserts event batches.
+- `ActionResultCoordinator` applies redaction, optionally inserts action results, and schedules delayed verification with the resulting action-run ID.
+- `CompletedActionVerificationCoordinator` updates stored action rows when delayed verification completes.

+Each coordinator accepts an optional `NotificationStore`, allowing the same monitoring pipeline to operate when persistence is disabled.

 ---

 ## Automation